Price Waterhouse Coopers Deloitte

 "We believe that in some cases an inappropriate use of legal representation and aggressive tactics were used in negotiating settlements and attempting to develop a resolution process’s" (Exhibit 940 AS-CAV 923 to 946 )

-I have always been convinced that the segment referred to in the Coopers & Lybrand draft "have found evidence" was the same evidence I provided Robert Nason and Sue Hurley during their visit to my business on 13 October 1993 which shocked them and left them both speechless.
-At point 3.5, 3.6 and 3.7 Nason clearly articulates he placed the Bell Canada International Inc Report, Coopers & Lybrand Report and the AUSTEL COT Cases Report into evidence.
+I have always been convinced that the segment referred to in the Coopers & Lybrand draft as "have found evidence" was the same evidence I provided Robert Nason and Sue Hurley during their visit to my business on 13 October 1993, which shocked them and left them both speechless.
+At points 3.5, 3.6, and 3.7, Nason clearly articulates that he placed the Bell Canada International Inc. Report, Coopers & Lybrand Report, and the AUSTEL COT Cases Report into evidence.

-Had Dr Hughes been provided the true findings in this case, those of Coopers & Lybrand as well as AUSTEL's secret findings on this settlement issue, as arbitrator he would have had to find against Telstra regarding these settlement issues instead of finding in favour of Telstra.
+Had Dr Hughes been provided the factual findings in this case, those of Coopers & Lybrand, as well as AUSTEL's secret findings on this settlement issue, as arbitrator, he would have had to find against Telstra regarding these settlement issues instead of finding in favour of Telstra.

 “In the review by Coopers and Lybrand of Telecom’s difficult network fault, policies and procedures will the terms of reference allow Coopers and Lybrand to examine the issues of misleading and deceptive conduct of Telstra?”